kaustubh-gaikwad/US-analytics-job-market-intelligence/README.md

 Each step is documented in the /sql directory.

-📈 Key Insights
+## Key Insights

-Some mid-sized metro areas outperform large cities on opportunity score due to high role concentration

-High salary alone does not guarantee high opportunity

-Certain analytics role families consistently show stronger demand and geographic concentration
+- Management Analysts and Statisticians dominate the top 5% opportunity cluster across multiple metro areas.
+- Some high-paying roles show low demand, highlighting compensation-demand mismatches.
+- Mid-sized metros (not only major hubs) offer strong opportunity scores due to high specialization concentration.

+## Production & Scaling Considerations

+If implemented in a production analytics environment:
+- Data ingestion would be automated via scheduled BigQuery pipelines
+- Opportunity Score logic could be materialized as a view or scheduled table
+- Dashboards would refresh automatically using Tableau Server or Looker
+- Filters would enable recruiter, student, or policymaker use cases

-🎯 Who This Project Is For
+## 🎯 Who This Project Is For

 Recruiters evaluating analytics talent portfolios